-While each immigrant story is different and contains its own unique lessons for modern life, in the case of the Irish Diaspora, one of the most useful takeaways lies in the tragic role that unsustainable agricultural practices played in leading to the mass starvation and exodus of the Irish people.
-Although it’s widely recognized that the Potato Famine of the 1840s was a significant cause of Irish emigration in the 19th century, its relevance in today’s world might be less obvious.
+Each immigrant story is different and contains its own unique lessons for modern life.
+In the case of the Irish Diaspora, one of the most useful takeaways lies in the tragic role that unsustainable agricultural practices played in the mass starvation and exodus of the Irish people.
+The great famine, or Great Hunger (“An Gorta Mor” in Gaelic), beginning in 1845 was a significant cause of Irish emigration in the 19th century.
+Its relevance in today’s world might be less obvious.
 However, an examination of the practice (and inherent dangers) of monocropping, which left the Irish potato so critically vulnerable to disease, paints a frightening portrait of the precarious position of many of the major crops grown today.

 Much like modern day agricultural struggles, our understanding of this event is incomplete without a discussion of land acquisition and power, for monocropping – the practice of planting the same crop year after year on the same plot of land without rotation – was a last resort for the struggling Irish peasantry.

-Before being forced onto smaller plots of less desirable land and working for subsistence wages, Irish farmers grew a diversity of crops that often included barley, oat and flax.
-But left with limited resources, farmers increasingly relied on the hardy potato, which would grow in less favorable soil, was nutritionally adequate and could be grown in large enough quantities to feed an entire family on an extremely small amount of land.
+After being forced onto smaller plots of less desirable land and working for subsistence wages, Irish farmers increasingly relied on the hardy potato to feed themselves.
+Potatoes would grow in less favorable soil, were nutritionally adequate and could be grown in large enough quantities to feed an entire family on an extremely small amount of land.